avb100/run-better/README.md

 # Run Better
-A  running calculater that generates a pace chart for various race distances.
+A  running calculator that generates a pace chart for various race distances.